What is Soft Power Education?

-“An empowered and self-sustaining society taking responsibility for its own development”.
+“An empowered and self-sustaining society that takes responsibility for its own development”.

 Why is Soft Power Education needed in Uganda?

-SPE focuses its work within rural areas in Uganda.
-The majority of the rural population across the country is deemed by the UN, World Bank and various other commentators to be living in chronic poverty, solely dependent upon farming for food and income.
-This level of poverty stems from a number of inter-related factors, including; lack of education; serious health issues; environmental destruction; large households and remote locations.
+SPE focuses its work within rural areas of Uganda.
+The majority of the rural population across the country is deemed by the UN, World Bank and various other commentators to be living in chronic poverty, solely dependent on farming for food and income.
+This level of poverty stems from a number of inter-related factors including; lack of education, serious health issues, environmental destruction, large households and remote locations.
 Uganda’s turbulent history has exacerbated the problems contributing to the poverty experienced by a significant proportion of the population.
 Many families in rural communities are caught in a perpetual cycle of poverty from one generation to the next.

-To-date our work has been largely focused on infrastructure in the primary education sector, however, in recent years we have begun to tackle many more of the factors that contribute to poverty, including;
+In our early years, our work was largely focused on infrastructure in the primary education sector.
+However, in recent years, we have begun to tackle many more of the factors that contribute to poverty.

 How do we do it?

-Our success to date is based on our partnerships with local schools, communities and other organisations.
+Our success to date is based on partnerships with local schools, communities and other organisations.

 History of Soft Power Education